markenzoo/contao-expo-push-notification-bundle/README.md

 You will no receive push notifications on your mobile app, which will appear in the system notification tray as you've come to expect, and tapping them will open/foreground the app.
 If your notifications are purely informational and you have no desire to handle them when they are received or selected, you're already done.

-But Expo provides the capabilities to do much more !
+But Expo provides the capabilities to do much more!
 Maybe you want to update the UI based on the notification, or maybe navigate to a particular screen if a notification was selected.
 All you need to do is add a listener using the Notifications API.
 You can take e.g. the following implementation.

 ```javascript
 import React from 'react';